international employment law firm alliance L&E Global

 Minimum Working Conditions

 In Belgium, the terms and conditions of employment are not only embedded in laws, but also in collective bargaining agreements (CBA’s).
-CBA’s are entered into either on national or an industry level between the unions and employer organisations or on a company level between the unions and an individual employer.
+CBA’s are entered into either on national or an industry level between the unions and employer organisations or on a company level between the trade unions and an individual employer.

 Salary